monome/docs/docs/modular/teletype/tts2.md

     VV 250

-You'll get 4096 (honestly it's not really important what the value is.)
+You'll get 4096 (honestly it's not really important what the value is).
 But why did we type `250`? `VV` takes a range of 0 to 1000, where 1000 can be thought of as "10.00".
 So 250 actually means 2.50.
 You always need to specify two decimal places, otherwise it'll be a bug, so remember!

     2.5v  = VV 250
     1.25v = VV 125